How do you get relief for itchy arms?

 - In about half of the patients, the itch was worsened by touch, pressure, or scratching.

-What can you do for relief if you have itchy arms?
+What can you do to get relief for itchy arms?

 Take this information to him or her and ask if it might fit your situation.